visgl/loaders.gl/docs/upgrade-guide.md

 **@loaders.gl/i3s-loader**

-- Added `useFeatureIds` flag.
-If true will add `featureIds` property to the tile content if available in geometry.
+- Added `loadFeatureIds` flag.
+If true will load `featureIds` property to the tile content if available in geometry.

 ## Upgrading to v2.3